What is the role of the Official Receiver?

 The Special Managers act as agents of the Company, without personal liability.

-David John Pike, Michael Robert Pink and Ben Maitland Leith are authorised to act as insolvency practitioners by the Institute of Chartered Accountants in England and Wales.
+Blair Carnegie Nimmo is authorised to act as insolvency practitioner by the Institute of Chartered Accountants of Scotland.
+James Robert Tucker and Michael Robert Pink are authorised to act as insolvency practitioners by the Institute of Chartered Accountants in England and Wales.

 The Special Managers are bound by the Insolvency Code of Ethics.